web-deps/odom/docs/conditionals.md

 **Attributes**:

 - `type`: Set to `"defer"`.
 - `time`: The time that must pass before the element can be loaded after a component has been added to the DOM.
-Measured in seconds.
+Measured in milliseconds.
 The default value is `0`.

 ### Lazy